Spouse, Common-Law or Conjugal Partner Sponsorship

 Sponsorship for Children or other Dependents

 You can sponsor your dependents or children for permanent residence in Canada.
 As per dependent child definition, a child is dependent who is unmarried and under 22 years of age.
-However, there are some expectations in place for children above 22.
+However, there are some expectations in place for children above 22 for instance, if they are unable to support themselves financially because of a physical or mental condition and they have depended financially on their parents since before they reached age of 22.

 As with every other sponsorship stream, here are some requirements for this sponsorship category.
 Parents of sponsored child must be: